 The investment in subsidiary and loan receivables from subsidiary are measured at cost less accumulated impairment losses.
 The impairment losses are based on expected credit loss ("ECL") on such receivables.
 The loans and receivables of the Company from its subsidiary are directly linked to the PPP/ PFI portfolio financed by this subsidiary either through loans and/or equity investments.
 The ECL, if any, of the Company from its loans and receivables from subsidiary has a direct link with the fair value of the Company's Investment portfolio.
-The Company performs a fair valuation of the underlying Investment portfolio every six months and considers any ECL on the loans and receivables, among others based on the results of the valuation.
-The fair valuation of the underlying Investment portfolio is done by calculating the net present value of the cash flows from these assets, based on internally generated models.
+The Company performs a fair valuation of the underlying Investment portfolio is done by calculating the net present value of the cash flows from these assets, based on internally generated models.
 The net present value of each asset is determined using future cash flows, applying certain macroeconomic assumptions for the cash flows which include indexation rates, deposit interest rates, corporate tax rates and foreign currency exchange rates.
-The cash flows are discounted at the applicable discount rate for companies involved in service concession assets.
+The cash flows are discount rate for companies involved in service concession assets.
 A material change in the macroeconomic assumptions and discount rates used for such valuation could have a significant impact on the net present value of the future cash flows.
 The determined fair value will be considered as the recoverable amount to be compared to the carrying amount of investment in subsidiary to determine possible impairment.
-Excess of the carrying amount of the investment in subsidiary over the recoverable amount is recognised as an impairment loss.
+Excess of the carrying amount of the investment in subsidiary over the recoverables amount is recognised as an impairment loss.
 As of 31 December 2024, the Company identified no ECL to be recorded on its loans and receivables from subsidiary (2023: nil) nor any impairment on its investment in subsidiary.